Primary Navigation Mobile

 The stipulation here is that the e-3008 must be serviced by a Peugeot main dealer, and after every service, the customer gets a warranty extension for two years and 16,000 miles.

-It’s a similar scheme that Toyota has offered for some time, and which has recently been introduced by Dacia; customers are happy as it gives them a long warranty and dealers are happy as it means more customers choose them over independent retailers.
+It’s a similar to the scheme that Toyota has offered for some time, and that recently introduced by Dacia; customers are happy as it gives them a long warranty and dealers are happy as it means more customers choose them over independent retailers.

 Reliability